Distributive-Network/eslint-config/README.md

-# KDS JavaScript Style Guide
+# Distributive JavaScript Style Guide

-This document is an incomplete draft of a proposed style guide for JavaScript written at KDS.
+This document is an incomplete draft of a proposed style guide for JavaScript written at Distributive.

-Last Updated: July 2021
+Last Updated: June 2023

 ## Cardinal Rules